The Center for Quantum Science and Engineering (CQSE) was recently established by the

 We are excited to announce the formation of a new UCLA club, the Quantum Computing Student Association.
 We are a community of undergraduate and graduate students who share an interest in quantum computing and quantum information science.
 QCSA is part of the Center for Quantum Science and Engineering (CQSE) at UCLA.
 QCSA members work with CQSE faculty in both experimental and theoretical quantum computing research projects.
 We are an interdisciplinary group: together, our research projects and fields of study span many departments, including physics, computer science, electrical engineering, bioengineering, math, and chemistry/materials science.

 We have a Slack channel for announcements and discussions outside of meetings.
 We are currently setting up a calendar of events for the Fall 2021 quarter.
-A web page will also be up soon for information and announcements.
-To learn more and to join, contact us today!
+To learn more and to join, visit our website today!

 CQSE Seminar Series